Salome Pazhava: 2018

 Pazhava started the season with a competition at the 2018 Moscow Grand Prix finishing 6th in the all-around behind Belarusian Katsiaryna Halkina, she qualified into the hoop, ball and ribbon finals.
-On April 7–8, she competed at the RG Tournament Irina Cup in Warsaw, Poland where she won bronze medal in the all-around.
-On April 27–29, Pazhava returned to competition in a World Cup event at the 2018 Baku World Cup where she won finished 14th in the all-around.
-On May 16–17, Baldassarri competed at the 2018 Holon Grand Prix finishing 6th in the all-around, she qualified in 2 apparatus finals and won her first Grand Prix medal gold (in clubs), she finished 5th in the hoop final.
+On 7–8 April she competed at the RG Tournament Irina Cup in Warsaw, Poland where she won bronze medal in the all-around.
+On 27–29 April Pazhava returned to competition in a World Cup event at the 2018 Baku World Cup where she won finished 14th in the all-around.
+On 16–17 May Pazhava competed at the 2018 Holon Grand Prix, finishing 6th in the all-around, she qualified in 2 apparatus finals and won her first Grand Prix medal gold (in clubs), she finished 5th in the hoop final.
+In September she was selected for the World Championships in Sofia, she was 21st in the All-Around and took 7th place in the clubs final.

+2019

+Salome started her season at the World Cup in Pesaro, being 7th overall, 7th with clubs and 4th with ribbon.
+In June she took 10th place in the All-Around at the European Games in Minsk.
+A month later she ended 7th overall, 6th with ball, 5th with clubs and 4th with ribbon at the University Games in Naples.
+In August she was 19th at the World Cup in Minsk, also being 4th with clubs.
+In Cluj-Napoca she ended 6th in the All-Around, 7th with hoop, 8th with clubs and 6th with ribbon.
+Selected for the World Championships in Baku Salome ended 18th in the All-Around, a place short of the direct qualification for the Olympic Games.

 2021

-At the 2020 Olympic Games, Pazhava finished seventeenth in the qualification round for the individual all-around.
+In May Salome was 35th at the World Cup in Baku and at the end of the month she was 17th.
+Competing at the European Championships in Varna she took 20th place in the All-Around.
+In Minsk she was 7th overall, 8th with hoop, 7th with ball and clubs and 4th with ribbon.
+At the 2020 Olympic Games, after earning a quota thanks to reallocation, Pazhava finished seventeenth in the qualification round for the individual all-around.

+She ended her career after the Olympics.